 Understanding The Eczema And Immune System Connection

-Eczema is a skin condition caused in part by a hyper reactive immune system.
-This means that the immune system over responds to a stimulus, which can be from something in the environment or something internal.
+Eczema is a skin condition caused in part by a hyperreactive immune system.
+This means that the immune system over response to a stimulus, which can be from something in the environment or something internal.

 Many therapies for eczema seek to either reduce the stimuli or suppress the immune response.
-Food allergy and environmental allergen testing is performed on many people with eczema to identify triggers and then advice avoidance of those triggers.
+Food allergy and environmental allergen testing are performed on many people with eczema to identify triggers and then advise avoidance of those triggers.

 Medications, commonly steroids, are given either topically or internally to suppress the immune hyper response.
-The recommendations in this article will focus on natural, non-invasive methods for balancing immune health without suppressing.
+The recommendations in this article will focus on natural, non-invasive methods for balancing immune health without suppressing it.